 This is a very common question asked by interviewers but one that is very tricky to approach.
 The purpose of this question is to check how self-aware you are.
-There are a number of ways to answer this without causing the employer to doubt your competence or capability to do the job: the key is to turn a negative into a positive.
+There are a number of ways to answer an interview questions without causing the employer to doubt your competence or capability to do the job: the key is to turn a negative into a positive.

 - I don’t have much experience in this area/topic but I am a fast-learner, and keen to develop new skills.

-- I am not that confident in public speaking but I make sure to embrace public speaking opportunities available to me; I am determined to practise and become more confident and competent.
+- Although I am not too confident in public speaking, I make sure to embrace public speaking opportunities available to me; I am determined to practise and become more confident and competent.